WSWCWaterDataExchange/MappingStatesDataToWaDE2.0/Oklahoma/WaterAllocation/ReadME.md

 - Read the input file and generate single output dataframe *outdf*.
 - Populate output dataframe with *WaDE Site* specific columns.
 - Assign **OWRB** info to the *WaDE Site* specific columns.
 See *OK_Allocation Schema Mapping to WaDE_QA.xlsx* for specific details.
 Items of note are as follows...
+    - Extract *WaterSourceUUID* from waterSources.csv input csv file.
+See code for specific implementation of extraction.
     - *County* = **COUNTY**.
     - *HUC8* = **HYDRO_UNIT**, empty if not provided.
     - *Latitude* = **LATITUDE**.